AlexToTheMoon/AM-Solutions/tkms/umee/canon-2-guide.md

 Best option to use VPN tunel for connection between remote signer host and validator node.

 How to setup VPN at Ubuntu U can find [HERE](https://www.digitalocean.com/community/tutorials/how-to-set-up-and-configure-an-openvpn-server-on-ubuntu-20-04) or any another source like Google or YouTube.

+For any feedback or comments, please contact Discord - AlexeyM#5409

 ##
 <p align="center">
 Instructions